By

 3. Interfaces and their tasks surround context of use.

-Screens are designed to provide comfort to context of use.
+Designers create screens to offer comfort within the context of use.
 Context reflects the “fit” to the physical, cultural, social, emotional, and cognitive environment.
 Information Architects design features that mesh with the sensitivities and constraints or opportunities unique to the user’s environment.
 Users will feel reliability and loyalty stemming from the transfer of social and emotional intelligence from the design.
 Think Mint.com’s ‘trusted advisor’ experience.

 4. Interfaces and their tasks accommodate scenario usage.